-Top 10 Product Management Tools 2020
+Top 10 Recommended Product Management Tools 2021

-This Product Focus report identifies the tools used by product managers and product marketers to help them do their job based on data from an extensive survey completed in January 2020 by 1,115 product people.
+This Product Focus report identifies the tools recommended and used by product managers to help them do their job.
+It's based on data from an extensive survey completed in January 2021 by 1,083 product people.